HPCBio/allan-fluidigm-pipeline/README.md

 - <b>Prepare the configuration file</b>.
 The fluidigm pipeline can process different kinds of amplicons such as V1, V3, V4.
 However, each amplicon has to be run separately because the analysis steps vary slightly.
 Prepare a configuration file for each amplicon.
 This configuration file is a list of parameter-value pairs that is used to specify read preparation, search and filtering options.
+For instance, if the reads overlap, then stitching the reads is a step that is performed by this pipeline, otherwise only R1 is used for the analysis.
 Some examples are provided in `nextflow_scripts/config`.

 - <b>Prepare the raw reads</b>.
 This pipeline expects paired-ended short reads that have been already demultiplexed.